raomingxian/payment/demo/src/main/resources/static/bower_components/flot/README.md

 supported.

-For support for Internet Explorer < 9, you can use [Excanvas] [excanvas], a canvas emulator; this is used in the examples bundled with Flot.
+For support for Internet Explorer < 9, you can use [Excanvas] [excanvas], a canvas emulator; this is used in the gfczs bundled with Flot.
 You just include the excanvas script like this:

 ```html